- What happened to the old website?

 Unfortunately, no. Bowl selection is first-come-first-served at the event.

 - What is up with the tiny soup cups?
 The soup cups hold 8 oz which is supposedly a single serving of soup, but we don’t expect that to fill you up!
-At any given time, there will be about 10 soups available, and we want to you try everything that sounds good to you, come back for more of your favorites, and of course note which restaurants donated your favorite soups.
+At any given time, there will be at least 10 soups available, and we want to you try everything that sounds good to you, come back for more of your favorites, and of course note which restaurants donated your favorite soups.
 Little soup cups keep you from accidentally filling up on one delicious soup.

 - Why are you having this dinner on a Thursday?
 Why not Saturday? (or Friday like they used to be?)